slinkiedinky/scrummy-spm-G4T6/README.md

 ### Staff
 - Securely log in and manage a personal task space.
 - Create/update tasks and subtasks with deadlines, descriptions, and ownership.
-- Group tasks under projects or categories for clarity.
+- Group tasks under projects for clarity.
 - Track schedules via calendar views and receive alerts for upcoming or overdue work.
 - Collaborate through shared tasks and comments.